caseyr003/terraform-fss-sync/README.md

 # Running

-The env.sh file needs to be updated with your tenancy specific information.
-To find more information on where to find the needed values please visit: https://docs.us-phoenix-1.oraclecloud.com/Content/API/Concepts/apisigningkey.htm
+* The env.sh file needs to be updated with your:

-The rsync.sh in the "userdata" folder is used to configure the compute instance.
-You can supply your own script by adding it to the "userdata" folder and updating the "prepare-image" module to run the new script on the instance.
+  * Tenancy specific information
+  * Mount Target OCID
+  * Golden Image Mount Target IP
+  * Backup Block Volume OCID
+  * Database Server Private IP

+* The first step is to spin off a background job in the database server provided.
+The script(rman.sh) inside the database server will be kicked off to restore a backup database.

+* In the `modules/config-database/main.tf` file kindly mention the path to the rman.sh script.

+* The rsync Module is the part where we have the script to sync data between two FSS mounted.
+The script is in `modules/rsync/rsync.tpl`.

 Once you understand the code, have all the software requirements, and have satisfied the environmental requirements you can build your environment.